njfio/rust-anthropic-agent-with-mp4-memory/README.md

-# Rust MemVid Agent 🦀🤖
+# Rust Anthropic Agent with Synaptic Memory 🦀🤖

+An advanced Rust agent framework that stores conversation history and knowledge in lightweight JSON files using the [`rust-synaptic`](https://github.com/njfio/rust-synaptic) crate.
+This synaptic memory approach is fast and easy to work with, completely replacing the older MP4-based storage system.

 ## Recent Updates